 The only reporting necessary for RSAs is a final "end of contract" report outlining the work done and listing publications from the research.
 This report is required and is not optional.
-Failure to submit a final report in a timely manner may be grounds for rejection of observing proposals in subsequent years.w
+Failure to submit a final report in a timely manner may be grounds for rejection of observing proposals in subsequent years.

 For a complete description of available instruments, see the Observing at WMKO page.
-Note that starting in 2013A, data taken with ALL instruments on the Keck telescopes will be included in the Keck Observatory Archive (KOA) with a default proprietary period of 18 months.
+Note that starting in 2013A, data taken with ALL instruments on the Keck telescopes are included in the Keck Observatory Archive (KOA) with a default proprietary period of 18 months.
 Proposers must indicate the desired proprietary period on the WMKO cover sheet that is submitted with the proposal.
 Requests for extensions of this default proprietary period MUST be included in the proposal and be scientifically justified.
 All extensions must be approved by the NASA selecting official, NExScI Director, Dr. Charles Beichman.